 - Central as a collector.
 The second role it can play is as a collection point of activity.
-The wider Tech central precinct lacks a clear 'centre' that would play a critical role as a meeting or collection place.
+The wider Tech Central precinct lacks a clear 'centre' that would play a critical role as a meeting or collection place.
 The masterplan seeks to better integrate with Belmore Park to the north, however this space is not centrally located given the activity anticipated to be generated over the long term.
-As a place where many journeys begin or end, and with the precinct being a major connector, there is an opportunity to better consider the role Central and its curtilage plays in creative a strong sense of activity.
-To best ground Central into the wider tech Central precinct, consideration should be given to this being on the periphery, rather than in the centre of the precinct, to open up to other parts of the Tech Central Precinct, and particularly the East towards Ultimo.
-Such an approach would increase the 'catchment' of activity and bring together the precinct more effectively across George Street, rather than having that corridor as a major boundary.
-In that way, a square as part of the Northern Gateway redevelopment or a future rethink of Railway Square could begin to consider itself as a Trafalgar Square of Times Square style urban space that collects activity across the wider city. - Plug Central into a wider cultural and civic precinct as a 24 hour precinct.
-Central Precinct sits between key cultural precincts and institutions and lies at the heart of a cluster of cultural and entertainment precincts and institutions.
-Therefore, it should connect with these landmarks both physically and also in terms of the supporting uses it accommodates (restaurants, bars, theatres, hotels etc).
-The connections into Haymarket-Ultimo are particularly important to effectively connect the Powerhouse Precinct and Central Precinct, via the Goods Line but also via Chinatown.
+As a place where many journeys begin or end, and with the precinct being a major connector, there is an opportunity to better consider the role Central and its surrounds plays in creating a strong sense of activity.
+To best ground Central into the wider Tech Central precinct, consideration should be given to this being on the periphery, rather than in the centre of the Precinct, to open up to other parts of the Tech Central Precinct, and particularly the east towards Ultimo.
+Such an approach would increase the 'catchment' of activity and bring together the Precinct more effectively across George Street, rather than having that corridor as a major boundary.
+In that way, a square as part of the Northern Gateway redevelopment or a future rethink of Railway Square could begin to consider itself as a Trafalgar Square or Times Square style urban space that collects activity across the wider city. - Plug Central into a wider cultural and civic precinct as a 24-hour precinct.
+The Central Precinct sits between key cultural precincts and institutions and lies at the heart of a cluster of cultural and entertainment precincts and institutions (see Figure 36).
+Therefore, it should connect with these landmarks both physically and also in terms of the supporting uses it accommodates (restaurants, bars, theatres, hotels, etc.).
+The connections into Haymarket-Ultimo are particularly important to effectively connect the Powerhouse Precinct and the Central Precinct, via the Goods Line but also via Chinatown.
 Such an approach could help nurture a 24-hour economic precinct anchored by major cultural uses and unconstrained by impacts to surrounding residential areas.